Syllabus

 Required Texts

-- Modern Mathematical Statistics (MMS) with Applications, by Jay L. Devore and Kenneth N. Berk , Second Edition, Springer, 2021. (available online for free through the Broome Library).
+- Modern Mathematical Statistics (MMS) with Applications, by Jay L. Devore and Kenneth N. Berk , Third Edition, Springer, 2021. (available online for free through the Broome Library).

 Course Grading